Android File Transfer for Linux (and macOS!)

 https://www.paypal.me/whoozle

-).Please take a look at FAQ if you have issues with your operating system.
+libptp or libmtp).aft-mtp-cli.Please take a look at the FAQ if you have issues with your operating system.
 It’s not that big, but those are the questions asked very often.

 sudo apt-get install android-file-transfer

-AFT for Linux is now included in Gentoo, you don’t have to build anything, just run
+Android File Transfer for Linux is now included in Gentoo.
+You don’t have to build anything, just run

 sudo emerge -av sys-fs/android-file-transfer-linux

-If you need fuse mount helper to mount MTP filesystem, you have to enable fuse use flag, e.g. adding the following in /etc/portage/package.use (which can either be a directory or a file)
+If you need a FUSE mount helper to mount MTP filesystems, you have to enable the FUSE use flag, e.g. adding the following in /etc/portage/package.use (which can either be a directory or a file):

 sys-fs/android-file-transfer-linux fuse

-ebuild if you want the latest git-version by adding the following entry into /etc/portage/package.accept_keywords (which can either be a directory or a file)
+You can use the sys-fs/android-file-transfer-linux-9999 ebuild if you want the latest Git version by adding the following entry to `/etc/portage/package.accept_keywords (which can either be a directory or a file):

 =sys-fs/android-file-transfer-linux-9999 **

-off.For ubuntu and other debian-based distros use the following command:
+BUILD_QT_UI off.For Ubuntu and other Debian-based distros, use the following command:

 sudo apt-get install build-essential cmake qt5-default ninja-build libfuse-dev libreadline-dev qttools5-dev